CanePlayz/HDGraph.Core/HDGraphiqueur/HDGraphiqueurGUI/Readme.txt

 Minimum requirements
 ======================================================

-- Windows XP
+- Windows XP or Windows Vista
-- .NET Framework 2.0 (HDGraph Setup wil propose you to download it, if it's not installed).
+- For Windows XP, the .NET Framework 2.0 (HDGraph Setup wil propose you to download it, if it's not installed).

 Install: